Call Now 866.523.4167

 • Dirty clothes or bad hygiene

 If you experience, or observe any of these things, get help from authorities right away.
-Once safe, you need to contact the Begum Law Group Injury Lawyers.
+Once safe, you need to contact The Law Giant, Personal Injury & Accident Lawyers Lawyers.
 Our personal injury attorneys understand elder abuse and neglect law and will make the responsible parties pay for the damages they caused.

 Regulating Long-term Care Facilities, Complaints, and Resources